 Section 8-5.
-Information about customer relationship
+Information about customer relationships

 Parties that offer television transmissions through broadcasts or retransmission of broadcasts for remuneration are required to give the Norwegian Broadcasting Corporation information about their customers' names, addresses and dates of birth.
+This requirement only applies to customer relationships entered into before 1 January 2020.

 The Norwegian Broadcasting Corporation can only use the information for verification with its own register over who pays licence fees.
-The Norwegian Broadcasting Corporation must ensure access to the information is limited to employees with an official need for such access.
+The Norwegian Broadcasting Corporation must ensure that access to the information is limited to employees with an official need for such access.

-The King can issue further regulations on the duty to provide information according to this paragraph and relating to the Norwegian Broadcasting Corporation's use of the information.
+The King can issue further regulations on the duty to provide information according to this Section and on the Norwegian Broadcasting Corporation's use of the information.

 Ch.
-9. Illegal broadcasting from ships and aircraft operating in international territory, etc.
+9. Illegal broadcasting from ships and aircraft in international territory, etc.